glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 }
 ```

-You have added the Debug command here to check if the Jump action is working.
-This outputs the words "Jump Pressed" to the Console window.
+The `Debug.Log` command checks if the Jump action is working; if it is, it outputs the words "Jump Pressed" to the _Console_ window.

 Save the script and run the project.
 When you push the space bar you should see "Jump Pressed" in the Console window, as per Figure 11: